kalynkoz/messenger/README.md

 `curl localhost:8080/health`

 ### Notes
-* Step 4 in the build process takes a little-bit of time because it is building the jar.
+* Step 4 in the build process takes a little-bit of time (a couple of minutes) because it is building the jar.
 * `/health` only exists for testing purposes

 ### Example Commands